bashup/jqmd/README.md

 If you're writing an extension, or a markdown processing script of your own, you may find these functions useful also:

-* `markdown-to-shell` *command languages...* -- read markdown from stdin, writing a sourceable shell script to stdout.
-Triple-backquoted blocks tagged with any specified language are replaced with *command langname* and a heredoc for the the block body.
+* `markdown-to-shell` *command language_regexes...* -- read markdown from stdin, writing a sourceable shell script to stdout.
+Triple-backquoted blocks whose tag matches any of the specified language-regexes are replaced with *command langtag* and a heredoc for the the block body.

   So for example, `markdown-to-shell process python perl` would output a `process python <<` command for each `python` code block, and and a `process perl <<` command for each `perl` code block.
 It's up to you to supply a *command* that can take a language argument and process data from its stdin.
 Typically, your full command using this would look something like `source <(markdown-to-shell cmd lang... <somefile.md)`, to parse `somefile.md` and execute the result

 * `extract-markdown` *language_regex [firstline lastline]* -- read markdown from stdin, extracting and writing to stdout only the triple-backquoted code blocks whose language matches *language_regex*, optionally substituting *firstline* for the opening backquote line and *lastline* for the closing line.
-(If omitted, the substituions are empty, causing those lines to be replaced with blank lines.)  `markdown-to-shell` actually works by building a language regex to pass to this function, along with some creative replacement patterns for *firstline* and *lastline* to implement the command and heredoc wrappers around each code block.
+(If omitted, the substitutions are empty, causing those lines to be replaced with blank lines.)

+  (As it happens, `markdown-to-shell` actually works by building a single language regex to pass to this function, along with some creative replacement patterns for *firstline* and *lastline* to implement the command and heredoc wrappers around each code block.)

 While `markdown-to-shell` is most likely to be useful for extensions or other tools, `extract-markdown` can sometimes be useful in scripts or filters, to extract code blocks from another file, or even *from the script itself*.
-(For example, generating an `.ini` configuration file from `ini` blocks embedded in a script.)
+(For example, a script could generate an `.ini` configuration file from `ini` blocks embedded in a script, using `extract-markdown ini <"${ARGV[0]}" >somefile.ini`.)

+(Note: these processing functions are based on `sed`, and so language regexes follow sed's syntax, where backslash-escapes are required to make many operators work.
+Luckily, most markdown language tags are simple words and so little escaping is required.)

 ### How jqmd Works Internally